MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Ekhwachil/reference_grammar.md

 #### A.B.C.
 Allophonic variation in vowels

-The distinction between open-mid /e/ and /o/ with their close-mid counterparts /ɛ/ and /ɔ/ is neutralized in unstressed syllables, where they are realized as \[e̞\] and \[o̞\] by default, but their quality depends on a number of factors.
-They are commonly pronounced as \[e\] and \[o\] when they are near /i/, /e/, /o/, or /u/ or when they are in open syllables.
-Conversely, they are commonly pronounced as \[ɛ\] and \[ɔ\] when they are near  /ɛ/, /a/, /ɔ/, or nasal vowels, or when they are in closed syllables, especially those with velar consonants as codas.
+The distinction between open-mid /e/ and /o/ and their close-mid counterparts /ɛ/ and /ɔ/ is neutralized in unstressed syllables, where they are in complementary distribution.

+- Unstressed /e ~ ɛ/ is pronounced as \[e\] in open syllables and before coda /j/, but not after /j/.
+It is pronounced as \[ɛ\] after /j/ as well as in all other closed syllables.
+- Unstressed /o ~ ɔ/ is pronounced as \[o\] in open syllables and before coda /j/, and it is pronounced as \[ɔ\] in all other closed syllables.

+In broad transcription, /e ~ ɛ/ and /o ~ ɔ/ will respectively be written as /e/ and /o/.

 #### A.B.C.
 Diphthongs

-Every oral vowel other than /i/ and /e/ can form a phonetic diphthong with \[i̯\] as its second element, resulting in \[ɛi̯\], \[ai̯\], \[ɔi̯\], \[oi̯\], and \[ui̯\].
-The nasal vowels /ã/ and /ũ/ can do the same, nasalizing \[i̯\] and resulting in \[ɐ̃ĩ̯\] and \[ʊ̃ĩ̯\].
+Every oral vowel other than /i/ and /ɛ/ can form a phonetic diphthong with \[i̯\] as its second element, resulting in \[ei̯\], \[ai̯\], \[ɔi̯\], \[oi̯\], and \[ui̯\].
+Every nasal vowel other than /ĩ/ can do the same, nasalizing \[i̯\] and resulting in \[ɛ̃ĩ̯\], \[ɐ̃ĩ̯\], \[ɔ̃ĩ̯\] and \[ʊ̃ĩ̯\].
 However, these diphthongs consistently behave as though they phonemically end in a coda consonant.
 Suffixes that change form when attaching to closed syllables treat them as closed, and they are never followed by codas, which is consistent with the fact that in all other closed syllables, codas contain only one segment.
 These phonetic diphthongs are therefore analyzed here as phonemically being sequences of a vowel plus coda /j/.
 In accordance with this analysis, they will be written in broad transcription with /j/.

 #### A.B.C.
-Romanization for vowels
+Romanization notes for vowels

 - Unstressed /e ~ ɛ/ and /o ~ ɔ/ will be respectively romanized as ⟨e⟩ and ⟨o⟩.
 - In accordance with the analysis in the last section, phonetic diphthongs will have their second element spelled as ⟨y⟩, such as in ⟨ay⟩, ⟨oy⟩, and ⟨uy⟩.

 ### <a name="word_stress"></a>A.B.
 Word stress <a href="#table_of_contents">^</a>

-Stress in Ekhwachil is not lexically phonemic, with primary stress falling on the last syllable of almost(?) all inflected words.
-Ekhwachil is a syllable-timed language, so stressed and unstressed syllables have roughly the same length and volume, with the greatest difference between them being pitch.
+Stress in Ekhwachil is not lexically phonemic, with primary stress falling on the last syllable of the stem of almost(?) all words.
+Stressed and unstressed syllables have roughly the same length and volume, with the greatest difference between them being pitch.

-#### A.B.C.
-Exceptions to stress patterns

-Set A markers do not attract stress, which stays on the last syllable of the stem.
+Notably, set A markers do not attract stress, which stays on the last syllable of the stem.
 In this way, stress is technically contrastive, as there are minimal pairs that differ only in primary stress placement, such as /??.??.ˈ??/, '\[wordA\]', and /??.ˈ??.??/, '\[wordB-A???\]' (?).

 ### <a name="phonotactics"></a>A.B.
 Phonotactics <a href="#table_of_contents">^</a>